SC5/cerebellum/README.md

 ## Options

-You can define all options in both server.js & client.js, but it usually makes sense to create a shared `options.js` for shared options.
+Options below are processed by both server.js & client.js, it usually makes sense to create a shared `options.js` for these shared options.
+Server and Client specific options are documented in their respective sections in documentation.

 ### Options (options.js)